Towards a health data commons in LMICs

 The HDC project was initiated in Q3 2022, while the majority of the development work was conducted in December 2022 until July 2023.
 The core team consisted of 5 people with the profiles listed below, with two people taking up the software developer role, and one person for each of the other profiles.

-• Perform all development work, both the backend (data platform) and front-end (web app)
+• Perform all development work, both the back-end (data platform) and front-end (web app)

 • Cross-platform and cross-language development skills are required (Java, Python, Javascript) as the open source components that were just vary greatly